 Candidates may be asked to interview with the department.
 Interviews are typically conducted by phone with the chair of the program after a completed application has been received and reviewed.

 Students who are citizens of another country and/or whose first language is not English should contact the Graduate Admissions Office at email@example.com for additional application requirements.
 These may include English language test results for evaluation, the College’s I-20 application materials, and prior course work translation and certification.

 Costs, Financial Aid and Merit Awards

-US citizens and permanent residents may file the Free Application for Federal Student Aid (FAFSA) as close to but after January 1st as possible at www.fafsa.ed.gov.
+US citizens and permanent residents may file the Free Application for Federal Student Aid (FAFSA) starting on Oct.
+1st at www.fafsa.ed.gov.
 By doing so, graduate students may be considered for federal loan programs including thee Unsubsidized Stafford Loan and Graduate PLUS Loan.